sergio-gimenez/sergio-gimenez/README.md

 * 🤓 Pursuing a PhD on improving mobile networks of the future (https://6grupa.com)
 * 🌍 Building a volunteer-driven community network in Senegal 🇸🇳 (https://hahatay.network).
 * 🛤 Passionate about travelling, meeting new people and descovering new cultures.
-* ✍ Sometimes I write random thoughts and things I fins intersting in [my blog](https://sergiogimenez.com).
+* ✍ Sometimes I write random thoughts and things I find intersting in (https://sergiogimenez.com).